google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Bible Study Online

-Nonetheless, I wonder: What would you do, if you were in the place of Rebekah?
-With me being a parent myself, I cannot honestly say, that I would not find myself feeling pressured -- when it came to finally being able to see my son (who's been discouraged most of his life) get some type of official confirmation, that he too, will be great someday.
-Understand that these are the types of emotional traps and snares -- that we are easily lured into, when it comes to the ones that we hold so true and near, from within our hearts and minds.
+Nonetheless, what would you do if you were in Rebekah's place?
+As a parent myself, I cannot honestly say that I would not feel pressured when it came to finally seeing my son (who has been discouraged for most of his life) receive some official confirmation that he, too, will be great someday.
+Understand that these are the types of emotional traps and snares that we are easily lured into when it comes to the ones that we hold so true and near from within our hearts and minds.

-Know that we can easily become, so blinded by our: emotions, feelings, and fears.
-So-much-so, that we would allow ourselves, to be led so far into the wrong direction -- when it comes to them.
-And it's not until after we have traveled a great distance, and we finally take the time to look up -- to see, just how far we've traveled, we tend to ask ourselves: "What happened?
-How did I get in this place?
-How did I get in this situation?"
-And it's also at this time, that we tend to blame everybody else -- instead of accepting the harsh reality, that we actually did it to ourselves.
+We know that we can easily become so blinded by our emotions, feelings, and fears, so much so that we would allow ourselves to be led so far in the wrong direction when it comes to them.
+And it's not until after we have traveled a great distance, and we finally take the time to look up to see just how far we've traveled, we tend to ask ourselves: "What happened?
+How did I arrive at this point?
+How did I get into this situation?"
+And it's also at this time that we tend to blame everybody else instead of accepting the harsh reality that we did it to ourselves.

 In the next Bible Study Online Article:

-Now as we can see -- that Jacob is torn between being loyal to his mother, or having enough faith, when it comes to doing what's right in the eyes of the Lord.
-In the next article, we'll take a closer look -- at why I personally think, that to some degree, that both groups are at fault in all of this.
+Now, as we can see, Jacob is torn between being loyal to his mother and having enough faith to do what is right in the eyes of the Lord.
+In the following article, we'll take a closer look at why I believe that both groups are at fault in this matter.

 May God blessings be upon you, and thank you for your support